yonkahlon/Zenject/README.md

 }
 ```

-You can also do the same with [PostInject] parameters:
+You can also do the same with [Inject] method parameters:

 ```csharp
 public class Bar